• Skip to main content

 6. Chill until needed.

-• Courgettes can be quite watery when baking, so the trick is to drain the excess water from the grated vegetable before adding them to your bake.
+• Courgettes can be quite watery when baking, so the trick is to drain the excess water from the grated vegetables before adding them to your bake.
 Grate the vegetable onto a clean dish towel or paper towel, top with another one and leave to drain while you prepare your cake batter.

-• The smaller the courgette the better the flavour.
+• The smaller the courgette, the better the flavour.

 Top down image of cupcakes being frosted with cream cheese frosting.